Farmaan02/CivicSense/RUNNING_LOCALLY.md

-# Running CivicSense Locally
+# Running CivicPulse Locally

-This guide explains how to run the CivicSense application locally for development and testing.
+This guide explains how to run the CivicPulse application locally for development and testing.

 ## Prerequisites